 - A2.
-Many participants in the PIR think that the impairment test is complex, time-consuming and expensive and involves significant judgements. - A3.
-The main concerns about applying the current impairment testing requirements are as follows: - (c) the overall costs involved in performing the impairment test, including the requirement to perform it annually and the need to determine both value in use (VIU) and fair value less costs of disposal (FVLCD) in some situations. - (d) limitations of the VIU calculation, including the prohibition on including expansion capital expenditure in cash flow projections and the requirement to use a pre-tax discount rate.
-These limitations are seen as artificial by participants citing these problems. - (e) the high degree of subjectivity in the assumptions used in the impairment test, including allocating goodwill to cash-generating units (CGUs) for impairment testing purposes, and reallocating that goodwill if a restructuring occurs. - A4.
+Many participants in the PIR think that the impairment test is complex, timeconsuming and expensive and involves significant judgements. - A3.
+The main concerns about applying the current impairment testing requirements are as follows: - (a) the overall costs involved in performing the impairment test, including the requirement to perform it annually and the need to determine both value in use (VIU) and fair value less costs of disposal (FVLCD) in some situations. - (b) limitations of the VIU calculation, including the prohibition on including expansion capital expenditure in cash flow projections and the requirement to use a pre-tax discount rate.
+These limitations are seen as artificial by participants citing these problems. - (c) the high degree of subjectivity in the assumptions used in the impairment test, including allocating goodwill to cash-generating units (CGUs) for impairment testing purposes, and reallocating that goodwill if a restructuring occurs. - A4.
 Investors think that there appears to be a 'lag' in the time between the impairment occurring and the impairment charge being recognised in the financial statements.
 Some stakeholders think that managers use their discretion in recognising impairment charge in ways that are potentially favourable to themselves.
-There is
+There is some academic evidence to support that thought.
+Consequently, they think that the current impairment model is not effective.